Be-200 amphibious aircraft will be switched to non-existent PD-8: engines have not yet been mass-produced

 Be-200 with PD-8 engines

-According to him, the Beriev Aircraft Company (TANTK) in Taganrog will receive the first two engines by the end of 2025.
+According to him, by the end of 2025, the Beriev Taganrog Aviation Scientific and Technical Complex (TANTK) will receive the first two engines.
 They will equip the existing Be-200 aircraft, and the flight test program will start in mid- or late 2026.

-The production of Be-200 has fallen to a technological minimum, using the existing reserves.
-The main driver of TANTK's development is related to the testing of new PD-8 engines.
-The aircraft has good prospects, and it is now important to carry out the entire complex of development work and launch it into mass production.
+The production of Be-200 has fallen to a technological minimum, the existing reserves are being used.
+The main driver for the development of TANTK is related to the testing of new PD-8 engines.
+The aircraft has good prospects, now it is important to carry out the entire complex of development work and launch it into mass production.

-Yuri Slyusar, Acting Head of the Rostov Region
+Yuri Slyusar, Acting Head of the Acting Governor of the Rostov Region

 The PD-8 engine was developed for a line of domestic aircraft, including the Superjet-100 (SJ-100), Be-200, and Mi-26 transport helicopters.
 The power unit is expected to enter mass production in 2025.